-This Katong café looks set to pack in the crowd, as it is opened by the same group behind Atlas Coffeehouse at Bukit Timah, Lunar Coffee Brewers at Downtown Gallery, Columbus Coffee Co. at Upper Thomson and Apollo Coffee Bar at Serangoon Garden.
+This Katong café has gotten very popular, opened by the same group behind Atlas Coffeehouse at Bukit Timah, Lunar Coffee Brewers at Downtown Gallery, Columbus Coffee Co. at Upper Thomson and Apollo Coffee Bar at Serangoon Garden.

 Neptune is the latest brainchild, taking over the defunct Firebake at 237 East Coast Road.

-Old-school confectionery Chin Mee Chin just further down the road is also scheduled to open later this month.
+Old-school confectionery Chin Mee Chin just further down the road is also scheduled to open later in May.

 Perhaps people staying in the East may also be reminded of Neptune Court and Neptune Dim Sum at Marine Parade Food Centre.

 The 70-seater space is divided into both indoors and alfresco dining, with an interior decked in white and Neptune green in colours.